davetron5000/rspec_test_data/README.md

      " has an upcoming appointment for Physical Therapy"
 ```

-The test data class accomodates this using plain ole Ruby:
+The test data class accommodates this using plain ole Ruby:

 ```ruby
 module RspecTestData::Services